Alignment Report

 D3Build Complementary Human SkillsExceeds

 Exceeds by an order of magnitude.
-This is the single largest differentiator.
-See Part 3.

 D4Address PrerequisitesComplete

 No technical prerequisites.
-Virgil reads capability and adjusts scaffolding.
-Native language support.
-Any device with a browser.
+Native language.
+Any browser.

 D5Create Pathways for Continued LearningComplete